 While the federal government is pulling back on climate action, 12 cities in Florida signed the “We Are Still In” declaration, committing to the goals of the Paris Agreement.

-Ben Crump Law, PLLC Can Work for You
+Ben Crump Law, PLLC Can Work on Your Climate Justice Case

-If you feel that you personally, or your community, suffer harm or injury due to the adverse effects of environmental injustice, you should speak to us.
+If you feel that you personally or your community suffer harm or injury due to the adverse effects of environmental injustice, you should consider speaking to us.

-We believe that the environmental disadvantages and resulting health hazards suffered by black and low-wage communities are unfair.
-We need to address environmental injustice with urgency.
+We believe that the environmental disadvantages and resulting health hazards suffered by Black and low-wage communities are unfair.
+We need to address environmental and climate injustice with urgency.
 Climate change is an environmental justice issue.

 Rapid climate change and global warming will only serve to aggravate an already untenable situation and make life for minority communities harder than ever before.

 We could potentially help you fight for justice and compensation.
-Contact Ben Crump Law, PLLC today and tell us your concerns at (800) 959-1444.
+Contact Ben Crump Law, PLLC today and tell us your concerns.